-- Students unsatisfied with the Level II appeal decision may petition to the appropriate vice president, studentappeals@columbiasouthern.edu.
-Level III Appeals must be received within 5 business days of the Level II notification date. - The assigned vice president will conduct a final review of the appeal.
+- Students unsatisfied with the Level II appeal decision may petition to the appropriate vice provost, studentappeals@columbiasouthern.edu.
+Level III Appeals must be received within 5 business days of the Level II notification date. - The assigned vice provost will conduct a final review of the appeal.
 Notification of a decision will be sent within 5 business days.
-The decision rendered by the assigned vice president denotes a final decision.
+The decision rendered by the assigned vice provost denotes a final decision.

-Student Identity Verification Policy
+Policy for Student Identity Verification